-What is Partner-Influenced Revenue?
+What is Partner-Influenced Revenue in Sales?

 Partner-Influenced Revenue is sales where a channel partner's actions, like providing insights or validation, helped close a deal, even if they didn't directly sell it.
 It highlights the full value of a partner ecosystem and is often tracked via partner relationship management.